lexytxt/messagesfrom061/messages/pin-up.md

 glossy finish
 to match.

-Maybe
+Maybe,
 when I'm
 laminated,

 I'll be as
-important to you as that
+important to you
-off-white piece of paper.
+as that off-white piece of paper.

 And I won't
 have to curl at